VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 ## Training checkpoints

 Unlike the legacy Bon Echo (Vaughan) cluster, there is no dedicated checkpoint space in the Killarney cluster.
-Now that the $SCRATCH space has been greatly expanded, please use this for any training checkpoints.
+Now that the `$SCRATCH` space has been greatly expanded, please use this for any training checkpoints.

 # Migration from legacy Vaughan (Bon Echo) Cluster

-The easiest way to migrate data from the legacy Vaughan (Bon Echo) Cluster to Killarney is by usinghttps://support.vectorinstitute.ai/Killarney?action=AttachFile&do=view&target=User+Guide+to+Killarney+for+Vector+Researchers.pdfk rsync.
+The easiest way to migrate data from the legacy Vaughan (Bon Echo) Cluster to Killarney is by using a file transfer command (likely `rsync` or `scp`) from an SSH session.

-Start by connecting via shttps://support.vectorinstitute.ai/Killarney?action=AttachFile&do=view&target=User+Guide+to+Killarney+for+Vector+Researchers.pdfsh into the legacy Vaughan cluster:
+Start by connecting via https://support.vectorinstitute.ai/Killarney?action=AttachFile&do=view&target=User+Guide+to+Killarney+for+Vector+Researchers.pdfsh into the legacy Bon Echo (Vaughan) cluster:

 ```